 At a Charterer-ordered reduced transit speed of 10.8 knots, the vessel's IMO score for year 2026 remains at the "E" rating until transit miles exceed 36,000 where the vessel finds improvement to "D." This rating improves to IMO "C" rating at more than 48,000 annual transit miles.
-However, when the Charterer orders the vessel to reduce speed it has the unintended consequence of removing actual tonmiles from the market supply, which diminishes available transport capacity at the macro level.
+However, when the Charterer orders the vessel to reduce speed it has the unintended consequence of removing actual ton-miles from the market supply, which diminishes available transport capacity at the macro level.
 Lower market supply would in general result in higher freight rates at a constant demand level.
 As such, it is logically doubtful that a Charterer would unilaterally opt for slower speeds to achieve improved emission outcomes.
-Conversely, when ordered to proceed at higher speeds, the impact of a lower CII
+Conversely, when ordered to proceed at higher speeds, the impact of a lower CII grade is borne entirely by the Owner under the current CII approach.
+An asymmetry in costs and benefits is thus created.

-Figure 6: 58K DWT Supramax 2011 Era & Charter Speeds with resulting IMO CII rating A, B, C, D, E: year 2026.
+Note: 58K DWT Supramax 2011 Era & Charter Speeds with resulting IMO CII rating A, B, C, D, E: year 2026.